BobRay/MessageManager/readme.md

 Documentation is available at [Bob's Guides](http://bobsguides.com/messagemanager-tutorial.html)

-MessageManager lets users see and delete their messages in the front end of the site
+MessageManager lets users see and delete their Manager messages in the front end of the site